mthipparthi/bank-elevator/README.md

 There are Primarily 4 steps in this algorithm

-### step 1 : Calculate moves(floors) for each user input to users target floor
+### step 1 : Calculate moves(floors) for each user's input to user's target floor

 Calculate the floors(UP/DOWN) from Current floor to Target floor.

-if the user are inputs from floor 3 to target floor 7(UP) - [4,5,6,7]
+if the user inputs is from floor 3 to target floor 7(UP) - [4,5,6,7]

-if the user are inputs from floor 9 to target floor 5(DOWN) - [8,7,6,5]
+if the user inputs is from floor 9 to target floor 5(DOWN) - [8,7,6,5]

 ### step 2 : Calculate all moves(floors) for all users.